[units of work/unit of time]

 The amount of work a production unit, whether individual or group or a machine, can accomplish in a given amount of time in given conditions.

-Example: Jim the engineer can perform 10 piping stress analyses per day on average, but the analyses to be done this week are particularly difficult.
+Example: Jim the engineer can perform 10 piping stress analysis per day on average, but the analyses to be done this week are particularly difficult.
 He will only be able to do 7.
 That is, Jim’s average capacity is 10, but his capacity for the specific work to be done this week is 7.

 cause-and-effect diagram, fishbone diagram, Ishikawa diagram